Teaching English in Vietnam

 Vietnamese cuisine is a delicious mix of traditional recipes perfected through countless generations, combined with ingredients from its colonial past.
 In recent years high-class Vietnamese restaurants have started to appear in the west, but trust us – the real thing is a whole other experience.

-While most schools in Vietnam might ask for a Bachelor’s degree in any subject, it is not a strict requirement for hire, particularly if you have a TEFL certificate or are very fun and relatable to students.
 For those without post-high school education, investing in a TEFL certification class can be a wise decision, and is essential for work in the big cities.

 If you don’t meet all these requirements, check out our blog post on tips, or get in touch to find out what other opportunities are available to you.